 Both Michael and Kathryn were responsible for marketing their wines – they grew production significantly over the years.
 Kathryn was a well-known graphic artist and designed their labels (along with labels for other prominent Napa wineries).

 Michael moved the wine making operations to Honig Winery until production size and interest in having their own facility dictated they look for their own property.
 They located and purchased the old Lake Spring Winery on Hoffman Lane in 1995 (now the production facility for Joel Gott Wines) and ran Havens Winery here until it was sold in 2008.
+In 1996 Michael began experimenting with micro-oxygenation – introducing small amounts of oxygen into wines (either during or after fermentation) effecting color, aromas, changing the mouth feel and softening tannins.
+Michael was the first one in the Napa Valley to do this.

 Fast forward several years to Cave Dog; Michael currently focuses on three wines, two of which he was the first to make wine commercially from in the United States (and who pioneered their approval with the BATF (Albariño) and after the BATF split into the TTB (Godello).
 Michael also makes a Red blend.